-Montreal's Gay Pride Parade is fun, flamboyant, and everyone is invited to a LGBTA tradition going strong since it was rooted in 1979, when a group of 200 people commemorated New York City's 1969 Stonewall Riots with "Gairilla," a precursor to Montreal's gay pride parade celebrations.
+Montreal's Gay Pride Parade is fun, flamboyant, and open to everyone.
+Usually taking place in mid-August, this annual event is an LGBTQ tradition that was first celebrated in 1979 when a group of 200 people commemorated New York City's 1969 Stonewall Riots with "Gairilla," a precursor to today's festivities.

-Turning the downtown core into a series of free outdoor fashion shows and special events over the course of four, five or even six days depending on the year, Montreal fashion fest Festival Mode et Design is one of the city's more visible summer attractions, a prime opportunity to check out the latest trends from local designers and high street brands.
+Turning the downtown core into a series of free outdoor fashion shows and special events during the course of several days in mid-to-late-August, Montreal fashion fest Festival Mode et Design is one of the city's more visible summer attractions and a prime opportunity to check out the latest trends from local designers and high-street brands.

 18th Century Market

-A public market reenactment of what it was like to shop, dress and socialize with the Montreal community in 1750, Pointe-à-Callière, Montreal's museum of history and archeology, sets up stands with "authentic" 1750s produce for sale and hires actors to roam around Old Montreal, gesturing and talking 18th century style.
-Also, the event has hands-on games and kid-approved cookies as well as spirits, cider and cheese for a more mature palette.
+This public market reenactment of what it was like to shop, dress, and socialize with the Montreal community in 1750 also features hands-on games and kid-approved cookies as well as spirits, cider, and cheese for a more discerning palette.

 Labour Day Weekend

-Canada Labour Day weekend in Montreal as well as in the province of Quebec as a whole is rife with business closures, countryside getaways and a collective lamentation over the symbolic end of summer, which coincides with the first Monday of every September across Canada as well as the United States.
+Canada Labour Day weekend in Montreal, as well as in the province of Quebec as a whole, is rife with business closures, countryside getaways, and a collective lamentation over the symbolic end of summer, which coincides with the first Monday of every September across Canada.

 A number of free events pop up around the city for Labour Day weekend, which is quite similar to how Labor Day is celebrated in the United States.
 From street fairs and parades to public markets and even a few free music events, the city is full of fun to close out the summer over Labour Day weekend each summer.